 I’ve been thinking a lot lately about change.
 Not big, drastic, life-altering change, but the sort of small nuances that keep us on our toes and make us feel like we are moving towards something bigger.
+Maybe I’ve just been eating too many of World’s Best Whole Wheat Pancakes and just need to liven up my breakfast routine.

 If you buy into the broad strokes used to paint entire generations of people, at 32, I fall into a strange gap between the “millennials” and Gen X. We’re a group that, if Buzzfeed is to be considered a reliable source, has a bit of an identity crisis.